Music makes friends as Iran's Rastak ensemble crosses Gulf

 Rastak, founded in 1997 by a group of music students in Tehran, has brought its energetic brand of Iranian folk music to some of the world’s leading venues including London’s Barbican, but Thursday’s one-night performance was its first in the Gulf.

-Tar player Siamak Sepehri, who leads the group, said he firmly believed music could help normalize Iran’s relations with its neighbors.
+Tar player Siamak Sepehri, who leads the group, said he firmly believed music could help normalise Iran’s relations with its neighbours.
 But Rastak’s primary mission is to reconcile the diversity of Iran’s own musical traditions.

 “We are trying to combine the regional sounds that are well known with those that are less well known... to create both a generational and geographical bridge in Iranian music,” he said.